CoqueiroS/CADIn/README.md

 **Main page:** `` r-project.org ``
 >[R v3.6](https://cloud.r-project.org/src/base/R-3/R-3.6.1.tar.gz)

-*Installing: `For this sofwares you use the same steps explained above (BCFTools and SAMTools).`*
+*Installing: `For this software, you use the same steps explained above (BCFTools and SAMTools).`*

 #### Modules and Packages
 **Statistics::R**

 **Main page:** `` metacpan.org/pod/Statistics::R ``

-Usually modules are automatically detected.
+Usually, modules are automatically detected.
 However, if not you need to install from the terminal.
 ```
 sudo cpan install Statistics::R
 ```
 **R - Packages**

 There are two packages (ggplot2 and outliers).
-Both are instaled from the CADIn.
+Both are installed from the CADIn.
 They can be installed before.
 For this, open the R (software).
 ```
 install.packages("<insert package name here>")
 ```